 Something like a hairy potter or…can’t quite make it out.
 And he says it’s all going to be more famous and popular than you…

 Prince: OK, that’s it.
 Shut him up.
 Never heard such nonsense in my life.
 If this is what passes for entertainment in the Highlands then it’s high time I was down in the city of Edinburgh.

 Don’t believe a word of it.
 Bridges…moving pictures…wizards.
 Here?
 In Glenfinnan?
 For goodness sake…

 Oh, and here come a few Highlanders.
+What a scruffy-looking lot.
 Now get that flag up and start waving…I’ve an uprising to run.

 The National Trust for Scotland have an informative visitor centre at Glenfinnan.
 (Well, it’s more informative than this whimsical post…)